ht93/ht93.github.io/_posts/2017-7-24-Distance-Metric-Learning-using-Graph-Convolutional-Networks-Application-to-Functional-Brain-Networks.md

     3. all graphs are fed to the network the same number of times to avoid biases.
     4. subjects from all 20 sites are included in both training and test sets

+### Results:
+In order to demonstrate the learned metric's ability to facilitate a subject classification task (ASD vs control), we use a simple k-nn classifier with k = 3 based the estimated distances.
+Improvement in classification scores reaches 11.9% on the total test set and up to 40% for individual sites (Compared with PCA/Euclidean distance).

 ### Unsolved Question:
 * An additional l2 regularisation term on the weights of the fully connected layer is introduced to the loss function.